Select your shipping location to see your price and delivery times

 Linoleum

 Linoleum is an elastic, natural floor and furniture covering made from linseed oil, cork and wood flour, and jute fabric.
 It is durable, biodegradable and easy to clean.
+Linoleum is particularly sustainable because it is made from renewable raw materials – without any synthetic additives and with low environmental impact.

 What is linoleum?